asvch/jobtracker/readme.md

 - Add a feature that allows users to attach these reminders to their Google calendar.
 - Incorporate notifications for upcoming deadlines.
 - Include a link to the university’s career fair page.
+- Drag and drop functionality to change the status of the applications in MyApplications page.

 ## Modules: